Johnaldy/feedback/README.md

 1. View all feedback in the [Issues tab](https://github.com/johnaldy/partner_feedback/issues?q=is%3Aissue+label%3Afeedback)
 2. Use the [Project board](https://github.com/johnaldy/feedback/projects) for visualization and analysis
-3. Filter feedback by partner, engagement type, or CSAT score using labels
+3. Filter feedback by partner, engagement type, or Average score using labels

 ## Metrics Collected